 Loss or Damage relating to personal items

-Travellers should be aware that:
+Travelers should be aware that:

 - Most states and territories in Australia place a limitation on the liability of accommodation providers.
 You should make yourself aware of those limitations.